fab1ana/netflix_clone/README.md

-# Projeto de clone da tela inicial do Netflix
+# Projeto clone tela do Netflix

-### A página se chama Prideflix, é uma versão do Netflix, porém com temática LGBTQIA+.